Billie-LS/Lucky_Bar_NFT_menu_of_surprise/README.md

 ### **BootCamp Lead Instructor**

-Vinicio De Sola
+- Vinicio De Sola [LinkedIn](https://www.linkedin.com/in/vinicio-desola-jr86/)
-    [LinkedIn](https://www.linkedin.com/in/vinicio-desola-jr86/)
     [@GitHub](https://github.com/penpen86)

 ### **BootCamp Teaching Assistant**

-Santiago Pedemonte
+- Santiago Pedemonte
     [LinkedIn](https://www.linkedin.com/in/s-pedemonte/)
     [@GitHub](https://github.com/Santiago-Pedemonte)
 ___

-### **Additional references and or resources utilized**
+### **Additional References**

-[opensea](https://opensea.io/collection/flyfish-club/activity)  Flyfish Club (FFC) private dining club; membership is purchased as a Non-Fungible-Token (NFT) to gain access to our restaurant.
+- [opensea](https://opensea.io/collection/flyfish-club/activity)  Flyfish Club (FFC) private dining club; membership is purchased as a Non-Fungible-Token (NFT) to gain access to our restaurant.

-[typing](https://docs.python.org/3/library/typing.html)  Support for type hints.
+- [typing](https://docs.python.org/3/library/typing.html)  Support for type hints.

 ### **Disclaimer**

 [Open AI Generated Images and NFT URIs](https://www.findlaw.com/legalblogs/legally-weird/who-owns-dall-e-images/) - Refer to the article here to understand the ownership of digital images.
-For the project idea and demonstration, OpenAI has been used to generate NFT URIs.
+For the purpose of project idea and demonstration, OpenAI has been used to generate NFT URIs.
 Such URIs are expiring in nature, thus making it less feasible for any commercial use.
 The ownership of such digital artworks may be subject to the contract bindings and usage provision of intellectual property as mandated by OpenAI itself.

 ___